akthammomani/Binary-Classifier-Predicting-Credit-Card-Approval/README.md

 <li>Our dataset contains both numerical and categorical data (specifically data that are of <code>float64</code>, <code>int64</code> and <code>object</code> types).
 Specifically, the features:'dept', 'years_employed', 'CreditScore' and 'income' contain numeric values (of types float64, float64, int64 and int64 respectively) and all the other features contain categorical features values.</li>
 <li>The dataset also contains values from several ranges.
 Some features have a value range of 0 - 28, some have a range of 2 - 67, and some have a range of 1017 - 100000.
 Apart from these, we can get useful statistical information (like <code>mean</code>, <code>max</code>, and <code>min</code>) about the features that have numerical values. </li>
 <li>Two features defined as an object and those need to be converted to float64: 'age' & 'zipcode'.
 <li>Finally, the dataset has missing values, which we'll take care of next.
-The missing values in the dataset are labeled with '?', which can be seen in the most categorical features.</li>
+The missing values in the dataset are labeled with '?', which can be seen in the most categorical features.
+So temporarily we'll replace these missing value question marks with NaN.</li>
 </ul>
-<p>Now, let's temporarily replace these missing value question marks with NaN.</p>

 ## 6. Preprocessing the data